 The approximate technical requirement of the consultant is as follows:

-- Leadership/management experience Interested Iraqi companies (or Iraqi company in consortium with an international company) are kindly requested to express their interest for the above-mentioned services, to send a Letter of Interest with following documents:
+Interested individuals are kindly requested to express their interest for the above-mentioned services, to send a Letter of Interest with following documents:

 - Bank data with all details from a local bank (Bank Name, Account Holder, IBAN, account number).

 This expression of interest is a market search for qualified Consultants and GIZ keeps the right for appropriate selection of the best qualified consultants for future demand.